ManonLef/ManonLef/README.md

 ## Latest update - 2025

-I started my first job as a paid intern in November 2023 and they hired me shortly after!
+I started my first developer job as a paid intern in November 2023 and they hired me shortly after!
 I started there with creating my own full stack feature, a custom dashboard.
 This was my first back end experience.
 It was also my first time using .NET, C#, SQL, Angular and TS.
 Soon after I got my own project to work on which was mostly WPF POS software.

 ## About Me